-There is a potential complication if you have started a series of ATPL examinations with the UK CAA but may not complete them before 31st December 2020.
-We understand that the exams you sit before 31st December 2020 may still be recognised by EASA and that you may apply to transfer them to another EASA member state to complete the series, but this has not yet been confirmed in writing and the process for doing so is unclear, so our advice, if you have not already started your examinations, is to do them with Austro Control or another non-UK EASA member state and avoid this potential pitfall.
+There is a potential complication if you have already started a series of ATPL exams with the UK CAA and, you are intending to get an EASA licence, but did not complete them before 31 December 2020.
+Any UK exams you passed before 31 December 2020 may be recognised by Austro Control and you may be able to complete the series with them, but this has not yet been confirmed in writing.
+If you fall into this category, we would recommend you contact Austro Control about your individual circumstances by emailing email@example.com.

 Summary of the UK leaving EASA

 - Bristol Groundschool, Wings Alliance and many UK-based ATOs have EASA approvals so will continue to offer EASA training alongside UK CAA training.